maxt95/FactoryDefense/docs/prd/ore_patches_resource_nodes.md

 ### 5.4 Renewal System

-Depleted patches are replaced during **build windows** (between waves).
+Depleted patches are replaced during **inter-wave gaps** (the period between surge waves in the continuous threat model).
 This prevents total resource starvation in long runs while maintaining expansion pressure.

 **Renewal rules:**
-- **Trigger:** At the start of each build window, the system enqueues every exhausted patch where `renewalProcessed == false`
+- **Trigger:** At the start of each inter-wave gap (when a surge wave is cleared), the system enqueues every exhausted patch where `renewalProcessed == false`
 - **Count:** One renewal patch spawn request is created per newly processed exhaustion (1:1 replacement)
-- **Timing:** Renewals spawn at the start of the build window, before the player's build phase timer begins
+- **Timing:** Renewals spawn at the start of the inter-wave gap.
+Trickle pressure continues normally during this period.
 - **Ore type:** Renewal patches match the exhausted patch's ore type (iron replaces iron, etc.)
 - **Richness:** Determined by the current highest-revealed ring's richness distribution
 - **Location:** Weighted toward map edges with a minimum distance from existing active patches (see §5.5)